There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) demonstrate an understanding of groundwater management principles and practices at mine sites; (2) assess and communicate impacts of mining on hydrogeological systems; and (3) develop and evaluate groundwater management strategies at mine sites.
+- Students are able to (1) describe and explain groundwater-related processes and practices at mining operations; (2) evaluate the influence of mining operations on groundwater systems; and (3) develop and assess groundwater management strategies for mining operations.

 - Unit Coordinator(s)